-Listening is a skill, when new to driving it can be for some a difficult time to hear fully.
-There a
+Listening is a skill, if new to driving, it can be for some a difficult time to hear fully.

 When new to driving it can be for some a difficult time to hear fully what a parent or supervisor is saying.

 Being clear, and open to learning is the key.
-A closed mind cannot learn.
+A closed mind or a know it all cannot learn.

-Pulling over and asking them to repeat what they said or having a plan before you leave helps you both to better work on driving and any manoevures.
+Pulling over and asking supervisors to repeat what they said, or having a plan before you leave, helps you both to better work on driving and any manoevures.

 There are ways to help you develop better listening skills,

-Truth is they are supporting you to achieve your goals, and as a support person, they have your back so if they are asking you to slow down or stay in the lines its because it is necessary.
+Truth is supervisors are supporting you to achieve your goals, and they have your back, so if they are asking you to slow down or stay in the lines, or asking what you are doing, its because it is necessary.

 TRUST is important and learning to trust each other is the key.

 Stay safe and be patient.